lifeparticle/Ruby-Cheatsheet/README.md

 Mobile.ring
 ```
+To access this method, you need not create objects of the class Mobile.

 A class method is an instance method of the class object.
-When a new class is created, an object of type `Class` is initialized and assigned to a global constant (Mobile in this case).
+When a new class is created, an object of type `Class` is
+initialized and assigned to a global constant (Mobile in this case).

 ```ruby
 Mobile = Class.new do